SimonDarksideJ/monogame.github.io/articles/monogame/howto/Content_Pipeline/HowTo_LoadContentLibrary.md

 ---
-_title: How to load content within a Game Library
+_title: How to load content within a Game Library?
 _description: It may be desirable in some designs to load and draw content within the methods of a Game Library.
 For example, you may wish to distribute code that displays textures, models, or fonts (such as a DrawableGameComponent) in a .DLL.
 ---